advayk/advayk/README.md

 ### Hi there 👋

 Math & CS @ Cornell University, @Cornell Blockchain.
-Quant finance and crypto enthusiast.
+Interested in quantitative finance and crypto.